Owner's Manual

 Got a friend who rides?
 Refer them and earn up to $75 cash.

-Full-size electric dirt bike — no gas, no mixing fuel.
-Powerful, quiet, and built for older riders.
-Now available in our store.
+Full-size electric dirt bike for teens & adults — no gas, no mixing fuel.
+Powerful, quiet, and built for bigger riders.

 $800